Gardmed salutes all front-line workers

 Gardmed set up protocols following World Health Organisation guidelines and department of health bulletins.

-This changed normal operational structure as personnel had to minimise staff interaction and stagger all shift changes, no uniform was to be taken home, washing structures had to be set up and boots had to be sanitised and left at base.
-Constant decontamination of ambulances after most trips, and changing of full protective clothing after each transfer had to be done.
+This changed the normal operational structure as personnel had to minimise staff interaction and stagger all shift changes, no uniform was to be taken home, washing structures had to be set up and boots had to be sanitised and left at base.
+There was constant decontamination of ambulances after most trips, and full protective clothing had to be changed after each transfer.

 All of this made their days taxing.